| 授業名 | Data Science & AI for Leaders |

 6. Develop skills to judge AI quality and know when humans develop overdependence, and when humans should intervene.

-3. Explain how stats underpin prediction and prescriptive decision making in AI enabled systems.
+3. Explain how statistics support prediction and decision-making in AI-enabled systems.

 4. Demonstrate a conceptual understanding of the core mechanisms of data science sufficient to communicate business requirements to technical experts.